Vehicle Code 22100 directs how and when right-hand and left-hand turns get made on California roadways.

 - Motorists cannot ignore tickets for violating Vehicle Code 22100.
 This results in the violation of a new law, failure to appear, pursuant to California Vehicle Code 40508.
 This violation may be charged as a misdemeanor.

-Our California personal injury attorneys will address the following in this article:
+Our California auto accident attorneys will explain the following in this article:

 - 1. Vehicle Code 22100 – When and how drivers must turn in California